Ga-3tan/AMT_Project/README.md

 3. Connect to the application with the following address : http://localhost:8080.
 4. Play with the app (to try the app in admin privileges, please contact the team).

+#### Warning
+The authentication works in combination with another service, If you want to try these features you will have to install the project: https://github.com/Alessandro-AP/JWTAuthentication

 ------

 <!-- CONTRIBUTING -->